Touring Queensland Fund FAQs

 8. What is meant by exhibitions of ‘cultural heritage’?

-Cultural heritage exhibitions could include physical artefacts and objects such as artworks, historical items, manuscripts, clothing etc that represent a community’s cultural history.
-It can also include audio or audio-visual representations of non-physical aspects of culture, such as oral traditions, performing arts, rituals, knowledge systems and skills.
+Cultural heritage exhibitions could include physical artefacts and objects such as artworks, historical items, manuscripts, clothing, etc that represent a community’s cultural history.
+They can also include audio or audio-visual representations of non-physical aspects of culture, such as oral traditions, performing arts, rituals, knowledge systems and skills.

 9. Can I apply for funding to do a tour of workshops?

-You can apply for a tour where the only activities are workshops delivered by the touring party.
+Touring workshop programs are eligible activities.
 You can also include workshops as activities in a performing or visual arts tour.

 1. Applications must not request more than 50% of a tour’s total costs.
 Can in-kind contributions be the only co-investment to fulfil the eligibility criteria?